-The Representative for Children and Youth, an independent officer of the B.C.
+The Representative for Children and Youth (RCY), an independent officer of the B.C.
 Legislature, works to influence positive change to B.C.'s child-, youth- and young adult-serving system.
-The Representative's Office provides advocacy support to people dealing with the service system and advocates directly on behalf of children, youth and young adults, monitors and reviews government services to children and youth and reviews and sometimes investigates deaths and critical injuries of children and youth who are receiving services.
+The Representative's Office provides advocacy support to people dealing with the child and youth service system and advocates directly on behalf of children, youth and young adults, monitors and reviews government services to children and youth and reviews and investigates selected deaths and critical injuries of children and youth who are receiving services.

-A top priority for RCY is to identify, recommend and advocate for ways to reduce the number of Indigenous children and youth in government care, and to improve child welfare and other designated services to those Indigenous children and families who come into contact with the Ministry of Children and Family Development and/or Delegated Aboriginal Agencies.
-To achieve this, RCY is committed to becoming a culturally aware and agile organization; integrating Indigenous ways of knowing and being into our daily practice; and ensuring that our work highlights concerns with and opportunities to improve the experience of and outcomes for Indigenous children and youth in need of services.
+Two interconnected priorities for RCY are to: 1) identify, recommend and advocate for ways to reduce the number of First Nations, Métis, Inuit and urban Indigenous children and youth in government care, and to improve child welfare and other designated services to those Indigenous children and families who come into contact with the Ministry of Children and Family Development and/or Delegated Aboriginal Agencies; and 2) meaningfully, ethically and sustainably engage with children, youth, young adults and the community members who care about and for them to enhance RCY's understanding about their lived and living experience, especially with systems of care.

+To support these priorities, RCY is committed to becoming a more culturally aware and agile organization, integrating Indigenous ways of knowing and being into our daily practice, and ensuring that our work highlights concerns with and opportunities to improve the experience of and outcomes for First Nations, Métis, Inuit and urban Indigenous children and youth in need of services.
+RCY supports all staff to develop a critical understanding of the history of First Nations, Métis, Inuit and urban Indigenous Peoples within Canada and the impact of colonization on the contemporary experience of children, youth, families and communities and on current systems, structures and politics.
+Meaningful relationships with Indigenous leaders, young people, organizations and communities are of vital importance to RCY.